leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

   - Experiment
   - add your finished work to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki)

+Due Monday (2020/04/13):
+- You picked your dataset.
+Now get **deeply familiar** with its context.
+Follow instructions in the [brief](/projects/data-story-and-contextual-report-presentation) and the [writing guide](/projects/contextual-report-guide).
+- Add your written report to [this folder](https://drive.google.com/open?id=1Uw-t6deXslfMEECbA1x3IpKmerO3Y-mE) by **Monday 20/4/13 noon**.
+- Prepare a 4-6 minute presentation.
+  - if you plan to **not** use Google Slides, please let me know by Friday
+  - add your slides to [this folder](https://drive.google.com/open?id=1LaI3fDmney3PLun0wNd81F6nMleGi387) by **Monday 20/4/13 noon** and please add a link to them to the class wiki, too.
+    - pro tip: avoid too much text on your slides, it really does make them less clear. slides do not need to speak for themselves but illustrate what you have to say.
+- Thanks!
+You got this!!

 <!-- Due this Wednesday (2020/02/19):
 - Do this assignment first (strongly recommended)